orsdanilo/orsdanilo.github.io/_posts/2020-08-03-python-packages-venvs.md

 ## Conclusion

-All in all, `conda` is a great tool for doing Data Science work.
+All in all, `conda` is a great tool for doing data science work.
 Gathering different functionalities all in on tool certainly makes things a bit more fluid.
 If you're doing pure Python work, `pip`+`venv` will probably do the job just fine.
-For general Data Science projects with varied scientific libraries and dependencies, it may be a good idea to use `conda`.
+For general data science projects with varied scientific libraries and dependencies, it may be a good idea to use `conda`.
 Since the two package managers aren't exactly interchangeable, the recommended approach is to use an isolated `conda` environment, trying to install everything with `conda` and backing off to `pip` when needed.

-In this article I tried to gather some information on the available tools for Python and Data Science development.
+In this article I tried to gather some information on the available tools for Python development.
 I recommend that you check the numerous references along this page, do your research and experiments, and then decide what works best for you.
 I hope it was helpful!